UtrechtUniversity/SRC-test-workspace/README.md

 On top of the base Linux image, Packer will execute a number of Ansible playbooks.
 These are the three basic components provided by SURF that need to be present on any SRC workspace:

 1. SRC-OS
-1. SRC-CO (**currently not used**)
+1. SRC-CO
 1. SRC-External

 The repositories for these components are included in this repo as git submodules.

 ### SRC-OS

-Installs basic packages and servives, sets permissions, etc.
+Installs basic packages and services, sets permissions, etc.

 ### SRC-CO

-Provides SRAM authentication, SSH, etc. Currently not yet implemented.
-Instead, a local testuser (username `testuser`) is added to the image.
+Provides SRAM authentication, user and group provisioning, etc. Currently used with SRAM (totp) authenticationi disabled.
+A local testuser (username `testuser`) is added to the image.

 ### SRC-External